 You will be referred to a physician specialist or other health care provider when you need care that your primary care physician cannot provide.

 If you are a HMO patient, many referrals to a specialist can be authorized directly by your primary care physician during your office visit.

 If you are a PPO patient, contact your insurance plan to verify that services such as referral to a specialist, a surgical procedure or diagnostic testing are covered by your health plan.
 Inquire which primary care physicians, specialists and places of service are considered preferred providers to reduce your out-of-pocket expense.

 How do you choose the specialists to whom you refer?

 We have an extensive referral network that includes qualified professionals in almost every specialty.
 The specialists with whom we contract are carefully chosen and work closely with your physician to provide the care you need.

 If you are interested in a particular specialist, please discuss this with your MemorialCare Medical Group physician.
 There are many factors involved in the decision of which specialist you will be referred to, including the specialist's hospital admitting privileges, area of expertise, schedule, and patient preference.

 What if I have a question regarding a utilization management process or issue?

-We have staff available during normal business hours to answer your questions regarding our utilization management process or the criteria we use when making our decision, or any questions you may have regarding a referral.
+We have staff available eight hours a day during normal business hours to answer your questions regarding our utilization management process or the criteria we use when making our decision, or any questions you may have regarding a referral.
 Just call your doctor’s office and ask to speak with one of our Referral Coordinators.
 Our Business Center receptionist will accept collect calls when the call relates specifically to a utilization management issue.

 Do I have to make an appointment to see my provider just to request a referral to a specialist?